jacksonh1/slim_conservation_benchmark/environment/readme.md

 Some of the benchmark uses the kibby tool, follow the instructions at the kibby [repository](https://github.com/esbgkannan/kibby) to set up the environment. the `conservation_from_fasta.py` script from that repo was executed to get conservation scores.

+# exact environment used

+The exact environment used to run the benchmark is in the file `./exact_environment_used.yml`

 <!-- - run these commands: -->
 <!--     ```bash -->
 <!--     conda create --name slim_conservation -->